"If You Give a Child a Book..."

 Giving children the power of choice

 Several higher education studies have found that when children select their own books, they are more likely to enjoy reading and score higher on comprehension tests.
-The Scripps Howard Foundation’s partnership with Scholastic Books ensures children get to do just that.
+The Scripps Howard Fund’s partnership with Scholastic Books ensures children get to do just that.
 We’ll bring Scholastic Book Fairs to Kern Literacy Council so students can select their own books to take home.

 Providing access to diverse reading materials